Republic of Georgia with Sarah Owens

 What is the cancellation policy?

 You may cancel on or before May 31, 2020 and receive a full refund minus a $500 per-person service fee.
 If you cancel between June 1 and September 28, there is a 50% cancellation fee.
 On or after July 29, 2021, there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).